 One year later, at the 2018 Copenhagen Fashion Summit, the Circular Fibres Initiative entered its second phase: Make Fashion Circular.
 To thrive, and not just survive, the fashion industry needs to radically redesign its operating model.
 By transitioning to a circular system, where we keep safe materials in use, the industry can unlock an enormous economic opportunity.

 To really Make Fashion Circular, businesses, governments, innovators, and citizens need to join forces.
-Make Fashion Circular brings together industry leaders including Burberry, Gap Inc., H&M, HSBC, NIKE Inc., and Stella McCartney as Core Partners.
+Make Fashion Circular brings together industry leaders including Burberry, Gap Inc., H&M Group, HSBC, NIKE Inc., and Stella McCartney as Core Partners.
 Make Fashion Circular has been made possible by C&A Foundation, Walmart Foundation and the MAVA Foundation.